OlivierJM/react-mounter/README.md

 React Mounter lets you mount React components to DOM easily.

-Note: This is a fork of [react-mounter](https://github.com/kadirahq/react-mounter) from kadira-hq it was no longer maintained and our project heavily depends on it.
+Note: This is a fork of [react-mounter](https://github.com/kadirahq/react-mounter) from kadira-hq it was no longer maintained and our project heavily depends on it, My plan is to keep this fork updated and recognize its importance.

+Todo:

+- Remove SSR in this version
+- Make sure all deps are up to date
+- Include the github package
+- Expose only one default export in the whole package

 > React Mounter supports Server Side Rendering when used with [FlowRouter](https://github.com/kadirahq/flow-router).